Back to Top

 L.ink

-I joined the Brown HCI Lab with an idea inspired by my interest in the generative grammars known as L-systems...
+I joined the Brown HCI Lab with an idea inspired by my interest in the formal grammars known as L-systems...

 In an L-system, the user has no control beyond specifying the initial state.
-As a result, they're detached from the growth process
+As a result, they're detached from its growth.

-I wanted to make the entire growth process an interactive experience by making L-systems into a procedural illustration tool
+I wanted to make the entire growth process an interactive experience by integrating L-systems into a procedural illustration tool.

 Implementation